 This seminar will help attendees understand the latest research around female bullying and relational aggression – which often exhibits as exclusion, isolation, rumoring, gossiping, pitting friends against one another, revealing personal secrets and/or altering personal secrets.
 Attendees will be provided tools for instilling social/emotional connections among girls that reduce relational aggression and improve academic outcomes.

-Learning Objectives In this information-packed seminar, you will learn to:
+In this seminar you will learn to:

 Who Should Attend